Trump painted in testimony as volatile, angry president

 Tuesday’s hearing, the sixth by the House committee investigating the insurrection, was accompanied by suspense even before it began.
 It was hastily announced on Monday, but the committee did not reveal the identity of the witness until Hutchinson entered the room.

 Where prior hearings have involved clusters of witnesses who have recounted pressure campaigns on the Justice Department, or on local election officials, to overturn the election results, Tuesday’s hearing involved a singular narrator with an easy-to-follow tale sprinkled with had-to-be-there color.
 Some anecdotes she witnessed herself.
-Others she heard from fellow staffers.
+Others she heard second-hand.

 She recalled, for instance, being in the White House on the afternoon of Dec.
-1, 2020 when she heard a sudden noise.
-Trump, it turned out, had just learned of an interview Attorney General William Barr had given to The Associated Press in which Barr said the Justice Department had not found widespread fraud that could alter the outcome of the election.
+1, 2020 when she heard noise coming from down the hallway.
+Trump, it turned out, had just learned of an interview Attorney General William Barr had given to The Associated Press in which Barr said the Justice Department had not found widespread fraud sufficient to alter the outcome of the election.

-Inside the dining room was a shattered porcelain plate on the floor, apparently thrown in dismay by the president.
+Inside the dining room was a shattered porcelain plate on the floor, apparently thrown in anger by the president.
 Ketchup streamed down the wall.
-Hutchinson grabbed a towel to wipe it off.
+Hutchinson says she grabbed a towel to wipe it off.

-She later heard about a separate episode on the afternoon of Jan.
-6 when Trump tried to grab control of the steering wheel of the presidential vehicle so that it would take him to the Capitol and not to the White House.
+She says she later heard about a separate episode on the afternoon of Jan.
+6 when Trump tried to grab at the steering wheel of the presidential vehicle so that it would take him to the Capitol and not to the White House.
 He was, he said, “the f’ing president.”
 Trump was directed to take his hand off the wheel.
+The story drew pushback after the hearing, with a person familiar with the matter saying the agent who was driving the vehicle and another official were prepared to testify under oath that Trump never lunged for the wheel.

 In that instance and others, according to the testimony, the president’s will did not always prevail and Hutchinson detailed aides’ best efforts to rein in Trump’s worst impulses.
 The morning of Jan.
-6, for instance, White House counsel Pat Cipollone cautioned Hutchinson that if Trump did go to the Capitol to intervene in the certification of the election, “We’re going to get charged with every crime imaginable.”
+6, for instance, White House counsel Pat Cipollone cautioned Hutchinson that if Trump did go to the Capitol to intervene in the certification of the election, “We’re going to get charged with every crime imaginable if we make that movement happen.”

 Whether the Justice Department thinks it has a case against the president, especially one that could further divide an already polarized nation, remains an open question.
 But there’s also no doubt that the investigation is expanding far beyond the rioters themselves, with law enforcement officials last week serving a wave of subpoenas across the country to state elections officials.